 🇩🇪 Germany vs 🇳🇱 Netherlands: e-money licensing compared

 Choosing between Germany and Netherlands for a e-money licence starts with who you will answer to: BaFin, with the Deutsche Bundesbank. on one side, De Nederlandsche Bank (DNB), acting as prudential supervisor under the Wft (with AFM as conduct supervisor) on the other, via the E-Geld-Institut under the ZAG. and the Electronic Money Institution licence under the Dutch Financial Supervision Act (Wet op het financieel toezicht - Wft), implementing EMD2; an exempted/excepted EMI status also exists for smaller issuers who do not need a full DNB licence respectively.
-The two regimes differ on 6 of 10 tracked decision dimensions, including timeline to authorisation and local substance.
-Every figure behind the comparison carries a last-verified date and a primary source.
+The public fields are shown below, with the full dated and sourced comparison included with access.

 | Dimension |